tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 	I'm pretty new to emscripten and I don't know if there's some easy workaround to persist file changes when you close the browser.
 	Note: Files passed with --preload-file are copied and grouped together in a blob with the .data extension next to the .html file.

+-> There is an imgui addon named imguiemscripten: it's in charge of adding "/persistent_folder" to the emscripten file system.
+   File saved in this folder should persist somewhere in your browser cache (in form of what is called an "IndexedDB", please search your browser's docs for further info).
+   Emscripten users can define NO_IMGUIEMSCRIPTEN to prevent the creation of the persistent folder (NO_IMGUIEMSCRIPTEN should be defined for you in non-emscripten builds).
+   ATM I have some issue with the persistent folder (basically I don't seem to be able to load something back at init time).

 (*): To compile the first demo using the GLUT binding, please try: em++ -O2 -o main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp ../../imgui_demo.cpp --preload-file myNumbersTexture.png --preload-file Tile8x8.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_GLUT_BINDING" -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
 	To compile it using GLFW3 try: